Croatia–Spain relations: Post–WWII

 After the Second World War and the destruction of the Nazi puppet state, called the Independent State of Croatia, Spain, led by Francisco Franco, accepted a lot of those who fled from the liberated territory, and newly founded Socialist Federal Republic of Yugoslavia, including dictator Ante Pavelić and his family.
 Spain was also one of the only countries who accepted Croatian students who were fighting in Ustashas.

 Present status

 Spain provided strong support to the Croatian accession to the EU.
 On July 1, 2013, Spain welcomed Croatian EU accession by hanging festive red cravat, invented by Croats, on the Cibeles Palace.

 In March 2022, Andrej Plenković visited Spain in what it was the first official visit by a Croatian prime minister in 25 years.
 The respective science ministers from both countries signed a joint declaration announcing the Croatian support to the 'International Fusion Materials Irradiation Facility - Demo Oriented Neutron Source', a project intended to be built in Granada.

 Economic cooperation

 In 2013, Croatia exported €40,800,000 worth of goods to Spain and imported from it €234,300,000 worth of goods.

 Recently, the air connectivity between the two countries has increased significantly.
+Spain - particularly coastal destinations such as Lloret de Mar and the Costa Brava region - has traditionally been one of the most popular and frequent destinations for senior high school graduation trips (Croatian: maturalno putovanje or maturalac) among Croatian students.